ydjjabt/Freebees/_CONTRIBUTING.md

 of your changes back on top of the changes from upstream, leading to a nice, clean, linear commit history.

-If there are conflicting changes, git will start yelling at you part way through the rebasing process.
+If there are conflicting changes, git will notify you.
 Git will pause rebasing to allow you to sort out the conflicts.
 You do this the same way you solve merge conflicts, by checking all of the files git says have been changed in both histories and picking the versions you want.
 Be aware that these changes will show